avera1988/NMBU-Bio-326/Doc/BacterialGenomeAssemblyMiniON.md

 -rw-rw-r-- 1 bio326-21-0 bio326-21-0 199M Mar 22 17:08 SalmonBacteria.total.fastq
 ```

-We can count the number of reads in this "big" concatenated file.
-For this we can count the number of lines of the file and divide by four.
-Why by four?
+7. We can count the number of reads in this "big" concatenated file.
+For this we can count the number of lines of the file and divide by the four canonical elements in a fastq file:

 ```
 A FASTQ file normally uses four lines per sequence.